 The Big Sing (TBS) is a highly successful, national group-singing competition for secondary school students.
 Secondary Schools' Choral Festivals began in 1988 as a development of the vocal section of the Westpac Schools' Chamber Music Contest.
 From being a very small part of that contest, The Big Sing has grown into New Zealand’s largest choral event and is a major highlight of the secondary school music calendar.
-Each year, close to 10,000 young people from over 250 schools take part in regional festivals nationwide, and the number continues to grow.
+Each year, around 8,000 young people from around 250 school choirs take part in regional festivals nationwide, and the number continues to grow.
 This makes TBS one of the largest competitive events in the country.

 The goals of The Big Sing are: